cowhi/lab_rl/README.md

 ## Logging
 The launcher generates a logging path for every experiment at `~/.lab/$DATE$_$TIME$_$MAP$_$AGENT$/` containing the following:
 - `args_dump.txt` - All experiment parameters in alphabetical order are saved here
-- `epsiode_stats.csv` - Logs all information about every training episode
 - `experiment.log` - Logfile to see the progress of the environment with information about the training progress
+- `stats_test.csv` - Logs all information about tests (every epoch)
+- `stats_train.csv` - Logs all information about every training episode
 - `models/` - Path were all the models are saved during training after every epoch
 - `plots/` - Path to the plots generated during training to see the development of important experiment parameters
 - `videos/` - Path to the videos generated during training (if set with `--save_video=True`) after every epoch